bluestrike2/nsdcf.org/content/legal/investment-policy.md

 2. The maximum remaining maturity (or estimated average life on the mortgage-backed issues, or secure mortgage backed securities held in Mutual Funds) on each bond is limited to 7 years.
 3. There are no position limits or restrictions with respect to U.S. Government Treasury and Agency Issues.
 4. Corporate securities are limited, by issuer, to 5% of the total fixed income assets under management.
-5. At the time of purchase the minimum corporate bond rating shall be an A or better (Moody’s or S & P).
+5. At the time of purchase the minimum corporate bond rating shall be an A or better (Moody’s or S&P).
 Should a bond fall below the minimum rating, the Investment Manager(s) will have discretion to sell the security.
 6. Zero coupon bonds are not considered as acceptable investments.
 7. International fixed income investments may be used if deemed appropriate by the Investment Manager(s).

 #### Equity Guidelines